 Do not conform any longer to the pattern of this world.
 Instead, be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is…His good, pleasing, and perfect will.
 Romans 12:2 (NIV)

-This verse jumped out at me because I was finding myself comparing my pattern of life to others’ patterns of life.
-Not good.
-The reason I started to even do that was because there was one area in my life I wasn’t satisfied with, my career.
-It was nonexistent.
+This verse is a good one to memorize, especially if you find yourself comparing and going along with the crowd.
+Not to mention how to build self-esteem.
+Claim this scripture as yours.
+Pray it, say it, and be aware of what you are putting into your mind.
+I was finding myself comparing my pattern of life to others’ patterns of life.
+The reason I started to even do that was because of one area in my life that wasn’t like everyone else’s, my career.

-I prayed for my gifts to be revealed and for my mind to be renewed.
+1. Pray for your eyes to be opened to the talents, abilities, and gifts God has given you to be revealed and for your mind to be renewed.

-If I want something to happen, I need to make it happen.
-I can dream all day, but executing those dreams are scary.
-But if I want it bad enough, I need to pull my big girl pants up and go get it.
+3. If you want something to happen, YOU need to make it happen.
+We can dream all day, but executing those dreams is scary.
+Ask yourself “How bad do I want it?”
+If you want it bad enough, you’ll need to pull your big girl pants up and go get it.
+You got this.
+Please keep moving forward without regrets.
+Take things step by step.

 All in all